By Air, By Train, By Bus.

 Activities In Pithoragarh

-Trekking : Pithoragarh is the starting point for few treks into the kumaon region of Uttarakhand including the famed Kailash - Mansarovar Yatra.
+Trekking : Pithoragarh is the start of several treks into Uttarakhand's Kumaon region, including the legendary Kailash - Mansarovar Yatra.

-Temple Visit : There are quite a few temples and Shrines in Pithoragarh which are revered by the locals as well as Pilgrims.
+Temple Visit : There are several temples and shrines in Pithoragarh that are venerated by both locals and pilgrims.

 Best time to Visit Pithoragarh